 I see you there.
 Sitting deflated and red-eyed, staring at your computer screen and the piles of text before you.
 The words ‘What the hell am I doing, I need a glass of wine” cross your lips a few times.
 You have no idea where to start.
 If only your copy will design itself.

 I know it is 2 am but do not fear, I present to you my 5 top tips for text layout & design.
 It won’t stop you from drinking that glass of wine, but it will make your next your next long copy project shine with the formatting it deserves!

 Keep to a sans-serif* font for easy readability.
-Helvetica is my go-too, but if you only have stock standard fonts, use something basic like Arial or Open Sans.
+Avenir is my go-to, but if you only have stock standard fonts, use something basic like Arial or Open Sans.

-If you are after a clean, professional document -WHITE SPACE is key.
-Don’t jam text/ photos in every inch of page – the reader will feel overwhelmed and won’t take your information in!
-It is perfectly okay to print white space, if anything it gives the feel of luxury and your reader will feel a sense of calm while reading.
+If you want a clean, professional document -WHITE SPACE is key.
+Don’t jam text/ photos in every inch of the page – the reader will feel overwhelmed and won’t take your information in!
+It is perfectly okay to print white space if anything it gives the feel of luxury and your reader will feel a sense of calm while reading.

 If using A4 or A5 size paper, use 2 or 3 columns to outlay huge amounts of text, the short lines help for easy readability – if your lines of text are too long, the eye loses place more easily than if you were reading a shorter line of text.
 Full lines of text are still okay for short introductions & keynotes; however, the bulk information should be split into columns.

 So go on, grab that glass and get formatting!
 And if you need a hand, I have over 8 years experience in long document/publication formatting- So just ask!

 Get juicy, bite-sized branding info, straight to your inbox!